GOP ready to block elections bill in Senate showdown - News Break

 GOP ready to block elections bill in Senate showdown

-WASHINGTON — (AP) — The Democrats' expansive elections and voting bill is all but certain to be rejected in a key test vote in the Senate, providing a dramatic example of Republicans' use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.
+WASHINGTON — (AP) — The Democrats' expansive elections and voting bill is heading for all but certain rejection late Tuesday in a key Senate test vote, providing a dramatic example of Republicans' use of the filibuster to block legislation and forcing hard questions for Democrats over next steps.

-The far-reaching proposal, at nearly 900 pages, is viewed as the civil rights issue of the era by backers, legislation that is suddenly of the highest priority after the 2020 election as states impose restrictive new laws that could make it more difficult to vote.
-In the evenly split Senate, Republicans are united in opposition, seeing the bill as federal overreach and denying Democrats the 60 votes that would be needed to overcome the filibuster and begin debate.

-“Are you afraid to debate?”
-Senate Majority Leader Chuck Schumer said Monday ahead of the vote.
-“We’re about to find out."
+Republican leader Mitch McConnell called the bill a “partisan power grab” and pledged to help fulfill the Senate's “founding purpose” by stopping it.
+He also cautioned Democrats against changing the filibuster, calling voting rights “the worst possible place” to “trash the Senate’s rules to ram something through.”.

 As recently as last week, Sen. Joe Manchin, a moderate West Virginia Democrat, said he couldn't support the bill without changes he wanted as a way to draw Republican support.

-Manchin remained a holdout late Monday following a meeting with Biden at the White House, where the two discussed voting rights.
-The senator would not say whether he would vote with his party in trying to advance the bill, explaining he was still reviewing the final version.
-“I have to see the rest of it tonight,” he said at the Capitol.
+After a meeting with Biden at the White House, the senator would not say late Monday whether he would vote with his party in trying to advance the bill, explaining he was still reviewing the final version.

 Manchin proposed his own changes last week as he tried to trim back some areas and expand others, adding provisions for a national voter ID requirement, which is anathema to many Democrats, and dropping a proposed public financing of campaigns.

-The proposed Manchin changes were largely well received, welcomed by Biden's administration as a “step forward,” while earning the nod of approval from one the party's key voting rights advocates, Democrat Stacey Abrams.
+The proposed Manchin changes were welcomed by Biden's administration as a “step forward" and earned a nod of approval from one of the party's key voting rights advocates, former Georgia governor's race candidate Stacey Abrams.

-It did little, however, to garner the bipartisan support Manchin was hoping for.
-Senate Republicans said they would likely reject any legislation that expands the federal government's role in elections.

 “I keep thinking there’s a few who want to,” Jeff Merkley, D-Ore., who authored the legislation in the Senate, said during a conference call Monday night with the group Our Revolution.
 “But when McConnell lowered the boom,” he continued, “we couldn’t get a single Republican to join us.”